pawelqbera/FlashrrApp/README.md

 - FIXED: after closing a detailed card view, all collection cards are displayed even if the recent topic remains selected
 - FIXED: event listener has to be removed (inactive) on viewcard close
 - FIXED: if you're on the last page of "list" view and switch the view type to "grid" a following error is thrown: Uncaught TypeError: Cannot read property 'className' of undefined
-- card drafts (save unfinished cards and mark them as drafts)
 - presentation view where you can see the list of the cards and preview them at once
-- move card from one collection to another
 - FIXED: next/previous card navigation doesnt work properly
 - FIXED: card searching has stopped working correctly
 - FIXED: broken Display flashcards only checkbox
 - FIXED: selected topic is not correctly saved into database (after page refresh wrong topic is displayed)
 - FIXED: if I change collection, all topics are still displayed at once

+## 0.5.0
+- get rid of global variables by wrapping the whole code in self-executed anonymous function
+- add 'use strict'
+- re-think the modularity by dividing monolithic code into object literal modules
+- separation of concerns: every module contains its own core methods like init, cache the DOM, bind events and render

 ## Currently working on Flashrr 0.5.0, Vanilla, Object Literal

 ## Features to be added in 0.5.0

-- code re-factor to Object Literal pattern
+- extract and re-factor the rest of the code

 ## Bugs